Design Systems: Build versus Buy

 By using an existing component library that is open source, you get feature updates and bug fixes from the open source community.
 This has huge benefits, because it means you can spend less time fixing bugs with the underlying components.
 Sometimes all it takes is filing an issue on GitHub and a developer will resolve it.
 If you're a developer yourself, you can also contribute directly to the project by opening a pull request (please do this if you can!).

-If you're an organization using an open source library for your design system, I highly recommend considering how your organization can support the contributors directly.
+If you're an organization using an open source library for your Design System, I highly recommend considering how your organization can support the contributors directly.
 I highly recommend buying their premium version (Chakra Pro, for example), sponsoring them via GitHub, sponsoring via open collective, or any other means they mention in their README or main site.
 Throwing a few hundred or thousand dollars their way is a drop in the bucket for most organizations, but could help the individual contributors a ton!
 After all, if your business is reliant on their work, the organization should want the project to be regularly maintained and successful.

 Overrides

 Overriding component styles and props you don't want to support can be tedious if your designs differ quite a bit from what it offers out of the box.
-An example could be your design system having highly customized CSS for a component.
+An example could be your Design System having highly customized CSS for a component.
 Also removing unwanted functionality can take a bit of time.
-For example, as mentioned above, say there is a button component that has a loading state and prop; however, your design system does not want to expose that.
+For example, as mentioned above, say there is a button component that has a loading state and prop; however, your Design System does not want to expose that.
 You'll need to remove the prop from the TypeScript interface as well as removing the underlying functionality.
 If someone is used to using the component library out of the box, they may be confused as to those props or styles aren't available.

 Another downside with overrides is potentially shipping unused CSS.
 This is more of a problem with the very heavy-handed component libraries, but is worth mentioning.
 Some libraries provide existing, base styles which most folks end up overriding to fit their needs.
 The problem though, is the base styling is still shipped to the browser.
 The result is more CSS downloaded that provides no real value.
 This issue isn't in every component library, but is worth checking out if you'll be affected.
 This is arguably a nit-pick on my part, but something I consider when reviewing existing libraries.